Todd-Werelius/gulp-svg-ngmaterial/README.md

                 }]
             }
         }))
-        .pipe(svgng({filename:"icons.svg",removeViewBox:true}))
+        .pipe(svgng({filename:"icons.svg"))
         .pipe(gulp.dest('test/dest'));
 });
 ```

 ### Generating id attributes

-Id of each `<g>` element is calculated from file name.
-Therefore you cannot pass files with the same name,
-because the id's must be unique.
+Id of each `<svg>` ( or containing ) element is calculated from the file name.
+Therefore you cannot pass files with the same name,because the id's must be unique.

 If you need to add a prefix to each id, please use `gulp-rename`: